-A spa is the staycation feature that will most encourage you to use your outdoor space year-round.
+A spa (occasionally referred to as a hot tub in NZ or Jacuzzi outside NZ) is the staycation feature that will most encourage you to use your outdoor space year-round.
 A regular evening soak brings the holiday feeling home every day – creating a device-free sanctuary that helps families stay connected.
 The Hot Spring Highlife collection was developed with Designworks, a BMW group company, to create the ultimate in home spa experience.
 With features like ComfortControl and SmartJet, you can get your holiday massage at home with the touch of a few buttons.

 4. Privacy and shelter